 - 20. Once permission to appeal has been granted, a hearing date is fixed taking into account the time estimates provided by the parties.
 The Court's target is that all hearing dates will be offered within four sitting weeks of the grant of permission for UKSC cases and within eight sitting weeks of the grant of permission for JCPC cases.
-Hearings in the UKSC usually last for two days.
+The average hearing in the UKSC lasts for two days.
 It remains the Court's target that all appeals should be heard within nine months of the grant of permission. - 21.
 The Court is, however, sensitive to the needs of a particular case and of its parties.
-It therefore seeks to arrange hearings according to the availability of parties' legal representatives; and this is the only factor which causes hearings to be delayed beyond nine months from the grant of permission on the occasions when this happens.
-The Court would not be accessible if it insisted on parties instructing new counsel if their existing counsel was not available; and it would be expensive for parties to have to instruct new counsel simply in order to expedite a hearing.
-In practice the Court can and has arranged hearings within weeks of the grant of permission in a number of urgent cases (e.g. family and extradition cases).
+It therefore seeks to arrange hearings according to the availability of parties' legal representatives; this is in practice the only factor which causes hearings to be delayed beyond nine months from the grant of permission.
+The Court would not wish to insist on parties instructing new counsel, if their existing counsel was not available on a particular date, simply in order to meet the nine months target, where it would be expensive for parties to do so and the Court could see no supervening reason for an earlier hearing.
+In contrast the Court can and has arranged hearings within weeks of the grant of permission in a number of urgent cases (e.g. family and extradition cases).

-Policy Developments
+Policy Developments in 2016 - 2017